Shortbread Cookies

 • Bake.
 Bake for 6 minutes, until lightly browned around the edges.
 Transfer to a wire cooling rack.

-Tips for the Best Shortbread Cookies
+Tips for The Best Shortbread Cookies

 • Every ingredient counts.
 With so few ingredients used, the quality of each one matters – especially for the vanilla and the butter.